Lincoln Parish Profile

 Build leaders and good citizens through 4-H Youth Development

-• Work with schools to encourage and increase enrollment
+• Work with parish school system to increase enrollment and encourage involvement

 Strengthen families and communities